 These companies have made the choice to embrace technology and make it work for them and their employees.
 The fear of automation should not be a driving factor in the decision-making process of any company.
 Careful study and understanding of how to best utilize resources, including human resources, are the lifeblood of a successful business.

 There are multiple impacts in the use of automation across many industries.

 The first is, production costs are reduced, which allows more consumers to purchase a company’s products.

 The second will be the demand for skilled labor.
 As more robots and AI apparatuses are integrated into business, the demand for skilled workers who can operate, repair, and maintain such devices will increase.

 The third is, the possibility wages will increase for the workers.
 If companies can make more money with the same number of workers, they can pay those workers better.

 The fourth is, automation allows humans to become more innovative and spend more time being creative.
 If humans aren’t bogged down by routine tasks, they will find something better to do.

 Finally, we may need automation.

 As the birthrate in many countries declines, the share of the working age population will shrink.
 To maintain today’s GDP, those workers will each need to be more productive than workers today, and they’ll need to improve at a faster rate than they have in the past.
-Even if productivity continued to improve at the same rate that it has throughout the last 50 years—within which the computer and the internet both became mainstream tools—it wouldn’t be enough of an improvement to sustain GDP.
+Even if productivity continued to improve at the same rate it has throughout the last 50 years—within which the computer and the internet both became mainstream tools—it wouldn’t be enough of an improvement to sustain GDP.
 Automation technology could be the answer.
-According to a McKinsey analysis, it could raise global productivity by as much as 0.8% to 1.4% annually—but only if humans keep working, as well
+According to a McKinsey analysis, it could raise global productivity by as much as 0.8% to 1.4% annually—but only if humans keep working, as well.

 Should We Fear A Robot Apocalypse?